Best Effect Pedals For Les Paul playing The Blues

 Fuzz pedals

 When playing blues, a fuzz pedal can add a woolly, fuzzy tone to your tone.
-These pedals should be placed early in the pedal chain, after the tuner pedal.
-They are designed to work in tandem with an amp and have similar controls to overdrive pedals, including a level and tone knob.
+These pedals should be placed early in the pedal chain after the tuner pedal.
+They are designed to work with an amp and have similar controls to overdrive pedals, including a level and tone knob.

 If you’re trying to emulate the classic fuzz tones of the ’70s, the Soul Food Fuzz Pedal is an excellent choice.
 It has a warm, but not aggressive, sound and uses enhanced power rails to provide a natural, realistic sound.
 It also features a true bypass and buffered bypass switch.

 The classic Big Muff Pi is a popular fuzz pedal.
 Its vintage tones can be easily replicated and offer plenty of sustain.
-It is widely available and is a good place to start experimenting with fuzz pedals.
-It is a great first fuzz pedal for beginners because it offers a huge sound.
+It is widely available and an excellent place to experiment with fuzz pedals.
+It is a tremendous first fuzz pedal for beginners because it offers a huge sound.

 Overdrive pedals